 - A Zeiss Distagon T* 18mm f/3.5 ZE Wide Angle Lens.
 For even better quality photos: if you edit on pixel level like I do then this lens can make all the difference.
 Would love to have this for my architectural and seascape work.

-- Perhaps the Leica M Monochrom Digital Camera.
+- Perhaps the Leica M Monochrom Type 246 Digital Camera.
 For someone shooting B&W work only this would be the perfect camera.
 It has a sensor that can only record B&W in RAW format with a quality that resembles the analog film cameras but with the advantages of the digital RAW file.
-Due to the fact that there’s no color filter array in front of the sensor there is a far better resolution and less noise.
-Expensive but very tempting!
+Due to the fact that there’s no color filter array in front of the sensor there is a far better resolution, less noise and no interpolation.
+Expensive but very tempting.
+Having said that, it’s much less expensive than the other monochrome only camera on the market, the PhaseOne IQ3 achromatic – see below.

-- Alternatively you could rob a bank and buy yourself the PhaseOne Achromatic+ so you can shoot some moody, gritty B&W images while you’re doing time in prison:)
+- Alternatively you could rob a bank and buy yourself the PhaseOne IQ3 Achromatic so you can shoot some moody, gritty B&W images while you’re doing time in prison:)